garrandall/popular-music-data/tracks/unconditional-clay-davidson.md

 Its my way or the highway
 So I said alright Im gone

-Pre chorus:
-And before i slammed that door
+And before I slammed that door
-I said i hate u
+I said I hate u
 He just shook his head
 And said ok

-Chorus:
-But u can't stop my love for u
+But you can't stop my love for u
 Itll be here thats a given
-As long as i am livin on this earth
+As long as I am livin on this earth
 One thing is true
 U can turn away, forget me
 Curse my name
-But love will never let u go
+But love will never let you go
 Son my love is unconditional

 Life is like a circle